 - Lay Members must not be either solicitors or barristers.

-The Solicitors Act 1974 and Solicitors (Disciplinary Proceedings) Rules 2007 provide that substantive hearings will take place before a Division of the Tribunal consisting of two Solicitor Members (one of whom acts as Chairman) and one Lay Member.
+The Solicitors Act 1974, Solicitors (Disciplinary Proceedings) Rules 2007 and Solicitors (Disciplinary Proceedings) Rules 2019 provide that substantive hearings will take place before a Division of the Tribunal consisting of two Solicitor Members (one of whom acts as Chair) and one Lay Member.